-78. The Commission anticipates that any changes announced by the Cabinet Secretary during the passage of the Budget Bill or Scottish Rate Resolution will be formal Government policy.
+- 77. The Commission anticipates that any changes announced by the Cabinet Secretary during the passage of the Budget Bill or Scottish Rate Resolution will be formal Scottish Government policy.
 The Commissioners retain the right not to produce a revised forecast or costing where they judge that this is not the case.
 The provisions on fiscal factors in the SFCA and the requirement on the Commission to assess the reasonableness of Scottish Ministers borrowing projections means any changes relevant to the Budget Bill are of interest to the Commission.
 The Scottish Government will provide the Commission with information on all relevant changes made to the Budget Bill, including those relating to tax, social security, its borrowing projections and the overall fiscal position explaining how those changes are funded.
-This information will be provided at the latest at the time changes are announced.

-79. The Commission will endeavour to publish forecasts and costings relating to Budget changes at the time the Scottish Government announce the policy change, if this is not the case Parliament will be informed when the Commission's costings of the policies will be available.
+This information will be provided at the latest at the time changes are announced. - 78.
+The Commission will endeavour to publish forecasts and costings relating to Budget changes at the time the Scottish Government announce the policy change, if this is not the case Parliament will be informed when the Commission's costings of the policies will be available.

-80. The Scottish Government would aim to lay amendments to policies which would require a revised forecast or assessment from the Commission prior to Stage 3.
-Stage 3 amendments could still be laid but the Scottish Government would seek to limit these to spending allocations which would not require updated Commission forecasts.

-81. If the Cabinet Secretary responsible for Finance intends to announce firm policy changes or lay formal amendments to policy in areas the Commission is responsible for forecasting, the Scottish Government would aim to advise the Commission of the final changes a minimum of four working days before the event, whether that is the Stage 1, 3 or SRR debate, or the Committee Meetings to discuss Stage 2 amendments.

-82. The Commission will aim to provide the Government with draft forecasts and costings of the policies by 3pm two working days before the debate or Committee session and organise a forecast meeting one working day beforehand.
-In the cases where there will be a debate, the Commission will endeavour to provide the Government with a final version by 4pm on the day before the Debate for fact-checking with comments by 9am on the day of the debate.
-In the cases where this will inform a Committee session, the Commission will provide the Government with a final version by 1pm on the working day prior to the Committee session for fact-checking by 3pm.

-83. When these costings have been produced to inform a Stage 1, 3 or SRR debate, the Commission will send the final version to the Cabinet Secretary by 11am on the day of the debate and will publish this on their website once the Cabinet Secretary completes their opening speech.

-84. For Stage 2, the Commission will publish the amended forecast and policy costing annex on its website by 5pm of the working day before the Committee consideration of Stage 2 amendments.

-85. The revised forecasts and policy costings will be sent to the Convener of the Finance and Constitution Committee at the time they are published online.
+- 79. The Scottish Government would aim to lay amendments to policies which would require a revised forecast or assessment from the Commission prior to Stage 3.
+Stage 3 amendments could still be laid but the Scottish Government would seek to limit these to spending allocations which would not require updated Commission forecasts. - 80.
+If the Cabinet Secretary responsible for Finance intends to announce firm policy changes or lay formal amendments to policy in areas the Commission is responsible for forecasting, the Scottish Government would aim to advise the Commission of the final changes a minimum of 4 working days before the event, whether that is the Stage 1, 3 or the Scottish Rate Resolution (SRR) debate, or the Committee Meetings to discuss Stage 2 amendments. - 81.
+The Commission will aim to provide the Scottish Government with draft forecasts and costings of the policies by 3 p.m.
+2 working days before the debate or Committee session and organise a forecast meeting one working day beforehand.
+In the cases where there will be a debate, the Commission will endeavour to provide the Government with a final version by 4 p.m. on the day before the Debate for fact-checking with comments by 9 a.m. on the day of the debate.
+In the cases where this will inform a Committee session, the Commission will provide the Government with a final version by 1 p.m. on the working day prior to the Committee session for fact-checking by 3 p.m. - 82.
+When these costings have been produced to inform a Stage 1, 3 or SRR debate, the Commission will send the final version to the Cabinet Secretary by 11 a.m. on the day of the debate and will publish this on their website once the Cabinet Secretary completes their opening speech. - 83.
+For Stage 2, the Commission will publish the amended forecast and policy costing annex on its website by 5 p.m. of the working day before the Committee consideration of Stage 2 amendments. - 84.
+The revised forecasts and policy costings will be sent to the Convener of the Finance and Public Administration Committee at the time they are published online.